softwaresaved/esrc-software-study/Src/ESRC.md

 <img src="ESRC_files/figure-gfm/NumberOfAwards_ByOrg-1.png" title="Number of awards across each UKRI councils from the available data." alt="Number of awards across each UKRI councils from the available data."  />

-Average award per founding councilordered by the average award:
+Average award per founding council ordered by the average award:

 | Funding org | Number of awards | Total awarded (£) | Average award (£) |
 |:------------|-----------------:|------------------:|------------------:|